NadeefChowdhury/Brain-Tumor-Segmentation-from-MRI-Scans/README.md

 -MRI Input
 -Preprocessing
 -Converting mask images to polygons identifiable by YOLO
--Tumor Detection (YOLO)
+-Training the YOLO model on the images
--Cropping the images down to the regions of interest detected by YOLO
+-Tumor Detection (YOLO): Cropping the images down to the regions of interest detected by YOLO
 -Tumor Segmentation (Ensemble UNets) on the cropped images and Tumor Area Calculation

 ## Key Features